 Mobile Source Observation Database (MSOD)

-The database is implemented as a set of approximately 60 tables, supplemented by a larger number of small "translation" or "category" tables which define and explain the legal values for some of its individual data items.
+The database is a set of approximately 60 tables, supplemented by a larger number of small "translation" or "category" tables which define and explain the legal values for some of its individual data items.
 All tables are in standard database format (*.DBF) which is usable by a variety of software.

 While EPA has made considerable effort to assure the validity of the data in this database, the Agency is not responsible for the validity of conclusions reached by others using this data.
 New records are added continuously to the data sample, though EPA cannot guarantee that all currently available, relevant data is included in the database.
 Because additions and changes are being made to the database, those using it regularly may wish to request an updated copy every year or so.

 To order a copy of the MSOD database, or if you have questions or comments about the design, linking data fields, input structures, or quality control or quality assurance procedures, please contact Carl Fulper, phone (734) 214-4400 or email him at email@example.com.